 The middle-length discourses of the Buddha

-This book contains an integral translation of the middle part of the Majjhima-Nikaya (MN).
+This book contains an integral translation of the first part of the Majjhima-Nikaya (MN).
 The Majjhima-Nikaya is traditionally seen as the second set (nikaya) in the Sutta-Pitaka, after the Digha-NIkaya.
 The Sutta-Pitaka is the ‘basket’ of discourses (sutta’s) atributed to the historical Buddha and his main disciples.

 The Sutta-Pitaka is part of the Pali-Canon together with the Vinaya-Pitaka (the ‘basket’ of the monastic rules) and the Abhidhamma-Pitaka (the ‘basket’ with detailed scholastic presentations of doctrinal material).
 Together they form the body of sacred texts of Theravada Buddhism.
 The Pali-Canon or Tipitaka (‘three baskets’) contain the oldest extant scriptures of the Buddhist tradition.